celeste1030/Matplotlib_challenge/README.md

 - Capomulin and Ramicane are the most effective treatments reducing tumor size at a faster rate.

 ## Technologies
-Project is created with: Jupiter notebook
+Project is created with: Jupyter notebook

 ## Setup
 To run this project, install it locally using Jupyter notebook